cookjj/esphttpd/README.md

 After the compile process, flash the code happens in 2 steps.
 First the code itself gets flashed.
 Reset the module into bootloader mode and enter 'make flash'.

-The 2nd step is to pack the static files the webserver will serve and flash that.
+~~The 2nd step is to pack the static files the webserver will serve and flash that.
 Reset the module into bootloader mode again and enter `make htmlflash`.
+DEPRECATED-by-jjc~~

 You should have a working webserver now.